This is my in-depth review of Capital One Shopping.

 - Free to download.

-- Works directly in browser.
+- Works directly in the browser.

-- Doesn't guarantee highest cash-back rate.
+- Doesn't guarantee highest cash-back rate or best coupon code.

 - Only works with Google Chrome.